eachristgr/Computer-Architecture/Lab02/README.md

 Note that simulation time is the time required for the program to run in the simulation and is measured in seconds.

-More information about the location of these values in the stats.txt files can be found in the **FILE_DIR**, however a visual representation would make comparison easier, so the following diagrams are presented:
+More information about the location of these values in the stats.txt files can be found in the **step01/1_2_results.txt** file, however a visual representation would make comparison easier, so the following diagrams are presented:

 <img src="https://github.com/eachristgr/Computer-Architecture/blob/main/Lab02/step01/1_2_plots/BenchmarksComparation_SimulationTime.png?raw=true" />